Looking for support for your finance function? Book a time with an expert.

 Here's where most businesses stumble:

-And don't even get us started on prepaid costs, which can create artificial timing distortions—paying for annual software licenses upfront makes them appear variable when they're actually fixed, or spreading equipment purchases across multiple periods when they should hit as one-time fixed costs.
+And don't even get started on prepaid expenses.
+These can introduce fictitious timing distortions—because software licenses are prepaid every year, they appear variable when they're not; or when equipment expenses are prepaid over several periods when they should just be recorded as fixed expenses one time only.

 Contribution Margin: Your Profitability Engine